atheiman/terraform-aws-codebuild-cicd/README.md

 - CodeBuild builds are automatically started for all CodeCommit repositories in the account and region this project is deployed to.
 Specifically:
   - Builds are automatically started for every commit to the default branch of every repository.
   - Builds are automatically started for every pull request that is opened (with any destination branch), and for every push to update the source branch of an existing pull request. `buildspec.yml` will be loaded from the default branch by default (set `codebuild_load_buildspec_from_default_branch` to `false` to override this behavior).
+- If pull request builds succeed, an IAM role from this project will approve the pull request.

 ### Available Environment Variables